-Does University of Akureyri offer scholarships?
+Does the University of Akureyri offer scholarships?

-University of Akureyri does not provide any scholarships, but you can probably receive a grant from Erasmus/Nordplus Exchange Programme, when your application is approved.
+The University of Akureyri does not provide any scholarships, but you can probably receive a grant from the Erasmus/Nordplus Exchange Programme, when your application is approved.
 This mobility grant is not meant to cover all living costs, only the differences in costs of living abroad.

 How much money do I need for living costs?

-How is the medical insurance arranged?
+How is medical insurance arranged?

-Does the university assist me in finding accommodation?
+Does the University assist me in finding accommodation?

-Can foreign students work during their studies?
+Can foreign exchange students work during their studies?

 Although exchange students are allowed to work, the University of Akureyri does not recommend that students do so.
 The workload in each study programme is heavy and it is often difficult to combine additional work with your studies.

-How is the academic year?
+How is the academic year structured?

 How do I register for classes when I am an exchange student?

 A representative from the International Office will process your application and a representative of the Academic Department will register you in the classes you selected.
-You can always expect to make changes in your first selection of courses.
+You can always expect to make changes to your first selection of courses.
 Definite registration takes place after arrival.
 Students will receive instructions/help from the departmental coordinator on how to register and/or change courses.